sghaskell/maps-plus/README.md

 Any extra CSS classes you wish to add for styling.
 Here are some [additional classes](http://fortawesome.github.io/Font-Awesome/examples/) you can use with Font Awesome to change the styling.

 # Heatmaps
 Render heatmaps with or without markers.
 Control heatmaps via the [format menu](#heatmap) or directly with SPL.
-Create multiple heatmap layers via SPL with the `heatLayer` field.
+Create multiple heatmap layers via SPL with the `heatmapLayer` field.
+When controlling heatmaps through SPL, the first event for a given `heatmapLayer` will define the heatmap settings `heatmapMinOpacity` `heatmapMaxZoom` `heatmapRadius` `heatmapBlur` `heatmapColorGradient`, if specified, otherwise default values from the format menu will be used.

 ### Available Fields and Values
 ##### heatLayer